Eugen Podaru

 __software_and_more__

 In the past few weeks, we have been doing a migration of our platform from one Azure account to another and I have been using this as an opportunity to update different parts of our deployment pipelines.
-While doing this I have become more familiarized with Azure CLI and soon enough I have become a fan (not a literal fan, just a fan of Azure CLI).
+While doing this I have become more familiar with Azure CLI and soon enough became a fan (not a literal fan, just a fan of Azure CLI).

 Previously we were using ARM templates to deploy our resource groups and the resources in them.
 This worked fine, but I did not particularly like them.
-One of the reasons is because they are way to verbose.
+One of the reasons is that they are way too verbose.
 Even if you want a resource with all the settings set to their defaults, you still need to define a boatload of JSON.
-Of course, you do not have to write it all from scratch.
-You can start from a quick start template, and change only what you need, but it still takes too much effort to mentally parse it all and understand it.
+Of course, you don't have to write it all from scratch.
+You can start from a quick start template, and change only what you need, but it still takes too much effort to mentally parse and understand it all.
 Anyway, it is so much nicer, shorter, and easier to read and write using Azure CLI.

 Migrating the platform also means migrating the data, not just the resources.
 As it happens, we have data across a wide range of services: Storage Accounts (in Blobs, Table Storage, File Shares and Data Lake Gen 2), Data Lake Gen 1 and Azure SQL.

-A lot of the data migration tasks can be accomplished by using Azure Storage Explorer, such as copying whole blob containers, tables and file shares between accounts, and copying entire file systems between data lake accounts (both Gen 1 and Gen 2).
+Many of the data migration tasks can be accomplished using Azure Storage Explorer, such as copying entire blob containers, tables, and file shares between accounts, as well as copying entire file systems between data lake accounts (both Gen 1 and Gen 2).
 It uses AzCopy underneath, which uses server to server APIs to copy data directly between accounts, so it is rather efficient.

-What cannot be done using Azure Storage Explorer is automating any of the above tasks.
-Also, while copying the blob containers, tables and file shares, you need to do it one by one, which is not great if you have a lot of them in a particular storage account.
+However, Azure Storage Explorer cannot automate any of the above tasks.
+Also, when copying blob containers, tables, and file shares, you need to do it one by one, which is not ideal if you have many in a particular storage account.

 As you have probably guessed from the title, you can use Azure CLI to copy all blob containers from one account to the other.
-There is not much to it, it is just a simple command, currently in preview, that I found while looking for solutions to do it:
+There isn't much to it; it's just a simple command (currently in preview) that I found while looking for solutions:

 Keep in mind that it is currently in preview (Azure CLI v2.15.1), so it might change in future releases.
 It also utilizes server to server APIs to perform the operation.
 You can use SAS tokens instead of the connection strings: